LoayAlashraf/LoayAlashraf/README.md

 Empowering minds, securing futures, and hacking the boundaries of possibility – where dreams soar higher than the sky itself.

 * 🌍 I'm based in Egypt
 * 👀 I’m interested in BlueTeamers, Pen Testing, programming, and technologies.
 * 🔭 I’m currently working on Anomaly Network Detection Using AI
 * 💬 Ask me about Cybersecurity, Networking, and Programming.
 * 🧠 I'm learning how to learn 😁
+* ⚡ Top 1% in TryHackMe

   <img src="https://tryhackme-badges.s3.amazonaws.com/LoayAsh.png" alt="TryHackMe">